SeabookChen/seabookchen.net/_posts/2013-05-10-setup-jekyll-on-windows.md

     > **Ruby 2.0.0**: DevKit mingw64-32-4.7.2<br />
     > **Ruby 2.0.0 x64**: DevKit mingw64-64-4.7.2<br />

-3. Run the installer and extract it to a folder, e.g. `C:\DevKit`
+3. Run the installer and extract it to a folder, e.g. `C:\DevKit`.

 4. Initialize and create `config.yml` file.
 Type in the following commands in command Prompt window: